dicksondickson/dickson-sci-fi-enhance-upscale/README.md

 This a ComfyUI workflow to upscale images to 2K, 4K, or 8K.
 Great for general upscale on photos with Magnific-like results.

 This workflow upscales images in multiple stages using a combination of upscaling models, CCSR, SUPIR and SD Ulitmate Upscale.
-Each workflow is tuned to a specific resolution and different speed variants.
+Each workflow is tuned to a specific resolution with different speed variants.
 Enjoy!

 # BENCHMARK